 - Tourist websites that look, on the surface, to be well researched and organized but upon a deeper inspection, anonymously created.
 In an age where fake news plagues the internet, if you cannot find a human being who is willing to attach their name to the information they are presenting, steer clear.
 There are many websites that feature seemingly comprehensive information about Lake Tahoe, but don’t offer any information (not even a person’s name) about the people responsible for creating the website or its content.
 Most likely these sites were developed solely for the purpose of generating ad revenue.
 Basically, the owner of the domain copies information available on other sites, makes some minor tweaks and re-writes the content in order to call it their own, then throws a bunch of ads on the pages and hopes for a steady paycheck.
 Some of the information is probably safe, but you have to question why a person is unwilling to take ownership of their own material.

-I only mention these three types of websites because I want to stress the point that, although I may not be the number one expert of all things Tahoe, I am committed to learning and sharing with you any and all information that will aid in your Tahoe backcountry adventures.
+I mention these types of websites (that annoy the heck out of me) because I want to stress the point that, although I may not be the number one expert of all things Tahoe, I am committed to learning and sharing with you any and all information that will aid in your Tahoe backcountry adventures.
 Tahoe Trail Guide is clearly not the first Lake Tahoe recreational online resource to be developed, nor will it be the last, but I hope it will at least be one of the more useful ones available to you.
 And, rest assured, I am a real human being who will produce, to the best of my ability, content that is as both accurate and high quality.
 Leave comments, critiques, reviews, and suggestions to any of the posts, and I will respond to them as quickly as possible.
-Thank you.